stevejefferson/trac2gitea/README.md

 * `<gitea-user>` is the owner of the Gitea project being migrated to

 * `<gitea-repo>` is the Gitea repository (project) name being migrated to

+## Limitations
+* Both Trac and Gitea databases are assumed to be `sqlite` The database connections are created in:
+    * Trac: `accessor.trac.defaultAccessor.go`, func `CreateDefaultAccessor`
+    * Gitea: `accessor.gitea.defaultAccessor.go`, func `CreateDefaultAccessor`

+    Having changed these, try running and see if any SQL breaks.

+    All trac database accesses are in package `accessor.trac` and all Gitea database accesses are in package `accessor.gitea`.
+* Wiki repository is pulled from Gitea wiki git repository but is not pushed back.
+    The last line output by the converter will give the location of the cloned wiki repository.
+Go into this directory and do a `git push`.

+## Acknowedgements
+The database migration part is largely derived from [trac2gogs](http://strk.kbt.io/projects/go/trac2gogs/).